-The Now You Know ‘Experts Uncut’ podcasts are short, accessible, conversational interviews on a host of subjects relevant to animal welfare in North America and around the world.
-Several new interviews are added each month, so please return to this page or Now You Know to listen.
+Short, accessible, conversational interviews on a host of subjects relevant to animal protection in North America and around the world.
+New interviews are added periodically, so please return to this page to listen.

 Still wearing animals?
 Why we should be kinder to our kin (with Ingrid Newkirk) Did you know that sheep are far from mindless creatures?
 In fact, they have remarkable memory and recognition skills – they can recognize over twenty other human beings and other sheep from photographs.
 Have you heard how sheep in Asia have learnt through observation to operate water pumps using their horns?
 But have you also heard that humans have bred sheep to grow thicker wool, and that this unnatural overload of wool causes many sheep to suffer unnecessarily, often enduring extremely cruel conditions, all in the name of profit?
 Ingrid Newkirk is an author and the founder of PETA.